collinalexbell/HackMatrix/game-design.md

 V probably not
 ```

-## Kickstarter
-150k by Dec 31st...
-  ...so 5,000 - 10,000 backers!
-  20k minumum to get me through to march.
-### MVDemo
-- Hackwits castle
-- Rendering a 2nd matrix into a framebuffer (to directly draw to screen
-    (and mimick wayland))
-- Processes as owls
-Thats it... thats all I will need
-### Video
-    - Story
-    - Show Mechanics
-    - Show World
-    - Follow interest curves (I don't know how I'll do this).
-### Target Market
-Cyber people
-### Path
-#### Approval
-Just get a decent demo out

-#### Success
-- replicate Portland
-- make avitar
-- script bots to demo multiplayer
-Mon, Nov 27: Submit Kickstarter for Review

-### Why
-I need 150k to live a full free year in Portland Oregon
-    So I can:
-    - read
-    - meditate
-    - expiriment
-    - love

-### What version will I launch
-- Portland
-- Maybe other cities
-- Making this an MMO makes me think I'm in WAY over my head
-- Part of me only wants to do a Hogwarts like Castle
-- What if I replaced Reed with a Hogwarts like Castle
-### Pitch
-- HackMatrix engine
-- UrbaNetica replica of Portland
-- Multiplayer
-- Play in our world... or design your own
-- Alternative economy experiment
-p.276: interest curves: 2134 (higher, more exciting)
-### Perks
-200$: Choose one of the 3 user selected playable cities
-300$: Choose one of the 3 user selected playable cities
-500$: Choose one of the 3 user selected playable cities
-### Final Evaluation of the Lenses
-I should do a final evaluation of lenses
-to ensure that the game is most impactful
-before I hit the ship button.
-I can do this after I submit for review (while waiting for review)
 ## Interface
 Minimal currently.
 Probably needs a bit more of something.
 At least a build mode with block selection or something.